afrouzi/DRIPs.jl/docs/src/examples/ex3_mw2009/ex3_Mackowiak_Wiederholt_2009.md

 ## [Mapping the Problem to a DRIP](@id mw2009_map_drip)

-There are a few ways of translating the problem above to a D.R.I.P. structure; however, the most efficient way, due to the independence assumption, is to write it as the sum of two D.R.I.P.'s: one that solves the attention problem for the idiosyncratic shock, and one that solves the attention problem for the aggregate shock which also has endogenous feedback.
+There are a few ways of translating the problem above to a `Drip` structure; however, the most efficient way, due to the independence assumption, is to write it as the sum of two DRIPs: one that solves the attention problem for the idiosyncratic shock, and one that solves the attention problem for the aggregate shock which also has endogenous feedback.

-Moreover, since the problem above has a fixed capacity, instead of a fixed cost of attention ($\omega$) as in D.R.I.P. pacakge, we need to iterate over $\omega$'s to find the one that corresponds with $\kappa$.
+Moreover, since the problem above has a fixed capacity, instead of a fixed cost of attention ($\omega$) as in DRIPs pacakge, we need to iterate over $\omega$'s to find the one that corresponds with $\kappa$.

 ## [Initialization](@id mw2009_param)
 Include the package::